BaileyAndrew/antGLasso-Implementation/README.md

 We have a custom implementation of scBiGLasso (this project initially started out as just a Python implementation of that algorithm before the trick to remove iterativeness was discovered).
 We also have added EiGLasso as a git submodule, the main repository for that is at https://github.com/SeyoungKimLab/EiGLasso.
+To compare against EiGLasso (which is implemented in C++), we interface through Matlab following the instructions of the authors of EiGLasso.
+This could add some overhead, but since the other algorithms are implemented in Python (a language not known for speed) we are hopeful that this does not substantially affect the analysis.

 ## Practical Performance

-_(TODO: Compare with TeraLasso)_

 All comparisons are done using a large number of samples.
 For a small number of samples, results may be different.

+### Summary

+anBiGLasso and EiGLasso are roughly the same speed.
+EiGLasso is slightly faster unless it is on 'hard' data, in which case anBiGLasso is slightly faster.
+These differences are likely due to the precise implementation of the algorithms. anBiGLasso is faster than scBiGLasso, especially on 'hard' data (on which scBiGLasso takes far too long)

+'Hungry' anBiGLasso does the best, but has nonoptimal asymptotic complexity.
+We can tweak it to have optimal complexity at the cost of runtime (negligible) and performance (noticeable but not by much, slightly worse than scBiGLasso).

 ### Runtimes

-scBiGLasso and TeraLasso are iterative algorithms, which means their speed can vary substantially depending on how fast they converge.
+scBiGLasso and EiGLasso are iterative algorithms, which means their speed can vary substantially depending on how fast they converge.
 Empirically I've noticed that you will get quick convergence (and good precision/recall) if your precision matrices are drawn from the Inverse Wishart Distribution with degrees